Perimenopause is the transition that females go through prior to menopause.

 In a pair of older studies from the early 2000s, published in the Archives of General Psychiatry, researchers found that perimenopausal women were twice as likely to be diagnosed with major depressive disorder (MDD) as those who hadn’t yet entered this hormonal transition.

 The studies also found that perimenopausal women were four times as likely to develop depressive symptoms as women who hadn’t gone through perimenopause.

 More recent studies have also reinforced this connection between perimenopause and depression.

-Major depressive disorder is a serious condition that requires treatment.
+MDD is a serious condition that can be managed with treatment.

 Other symptoms related to perimenopausal depression may include:

 - crying for no reason or tearfulness